evilmartians/mono/README.md

 Originally designed for the screen, the glyph heights stick to the pixel grid on commonly used font sizes.
 In addition, it comes equipped with OpenType and TrueType hinting, and Martian Mono appears legible on most platforms, even when being rendered in small sizes.

-For the best results, use the following pairs of size and line height:
+For the best results, use the following pairs of size / line height:

 * 7.5 / 10 (or 14, 18, etc.) px
 * 10 / 12 (or 16, 20, etc.) px